dart-lang/site-www/src/tools/pub/automated-publishing.md

      --role=roles/iam.serviceAccountTokenCreator
    ```

-### Writing a Cloud Build Configuration File
+### Writing a Cloud Build configuration file

-To publish from Cloud Build, we must specify steps for Cloud Build to:
+To publish from Cloud Build, you must specify steps for Cloud Build to:
  * Impersonate the service account to obtain a temporary OIDC token.
- * Provide the temporary OIDC token to `dart pub` for use when publishing
+ * Provide the temporary OIDC token to `dart pub` for use when publishing.
- * Calling `dart pub publish` to publish the package
+ * Calling `dart pub publish` to publish the package.

 Steps for Google Cloud Build are provided in a `cloudbuild.yaml` file, see
 [build configuration file schema][15] for full documentation of the format.